Home » Hawaii Crafts » Simple Pineapple Body Scrub Bars

 How to Use a Sugar Scrub Bar

 Wondering how to use this sugar scrub bar?
-First, you’ll want to use your normal soap, shower gel or body wash.
-That will help make sure your skin is nice and clean before applying the body scrub.
+First, you’ll want to use your normal soap, shower gel, or body wash.
+That will help make sure your skin is nice and clean before applying the tropical body scrub.

-Next, rub the sugar scrub over your clean body in circular motions using gentle pressure.
+Next, rub the pina colada body scrub over your clean body in circular motions using gentle pressure.
 Remember to reach all the areas you want to exfoliate.

 Finally, make sure to rinse the sugar scrub off really well and then pat yourself dry with a towel.